You have finally researched why you should have ducks but now need help sexing them.

 The most reliable sexing a duck is through a vent (or cloaca) check.
 While separating the boys from the girls is essentially 100 percent accurate, a novice should never try it.

 Damaging a duck, a duckling especially, by improperly or too roughly conducting a vent check could severely injure or even kill the poultry bird.

-While details about vent checking and an overview of the process below are included in the how to sex a duck guide, only professional or individuals formally trained should attempt this process.
+While details about vent checking and an overview of the process below are included in the how-to sex a duck guide, only professionals or individuals formally trained should attempt this process.

 How To Sex A Duck

 Checking the cloaca or vent reveals the reproductive organs of the duck.
 All of the reproductive organs of both male and female ducks are entirely tucked inside their bodies.

 When a vent is checked the right way by skilled hands, the duck is neither harmed nor emotionally traumatized by the sex check.

 But, if the person doing the vent check does not do it properly and applies more than extremely gentle pressure on the belly or the duck or the vent area, you could irreparably harm the poultry bird.

 Only slight pressure is needed to expose the vent just barely to see the internally housed reproductive organs of the duck.
 This exam should only be performed by a veterinarian or experienced duck keeper.